huckleberrylabs/ping/packages/core/src/sms/README.md

 ## TODO

-- Buy Phone Numbers
+- Buy Phone Number Code
-- Webhook Authorization
 - Handler error when a new number is bought, but it wasn't successfully persisted to Number Repo.

-## FUTURE

 - A chron job in messaging to emit a Conversation Terminated Event.
 - A Subscriber in SMS to listen to ConversationTerminatedEvent and deallocateNumberPairingsByConversation.
 - Give Preference to Numbers with same area code